PADI Rebreather Instructor: 15,000 THB

 Just be warned Rebreather diving is very, very, very addictive...

-The best PADI Poseidon Rebreather Instructor Course pricing is different to most other courses offered by Indepth:
+The best PADI Poseidon Rebreather Instructor Course pricing is different to most other PADI courses

 Rebreather Instructor Pricing Options